 Some of the most widespread and regularly applied forms of monitoring for sustainable development are reporting schemes based on comprehensive indicator sets.
-Due to the strong emphasis on performance monitoring in public sector reform movements such as the new public management , and to guidance provided by the UN (e.g. in the Agenda 21, see UNCED 1992) and the OECD (OECD-DAC 2001, OECD 2002) on how to pursue sustainable development, all EU member states, the European Commission and many more countries around the world started to monitor selected key issues of sustainable development in the early 2000s as part of their national sustainable development strategies (Steurer 2008; Steurer & Hametner forthcoming).
+Due to the strong emphasis on performance monitoring in public sector reform movements such as the new public management, and to guidance provided by the UN (e.g. in the Agenda 21, see UNCED, 1992) and the OECD (OECD, 2002; OECD-DAC, 2001) on how to pursue sustainable development, all EU member states, the European Commission, and many more countries around the world started to monitor selected key issues of sustainable development in the early 2000s as part of their national sustainable development strategies (Steurer, 2008; Steurer & Hametner, 2013).

-Examples of widely used indicators covering the economic, social and environmental dimensions of sustainable development are GDP per capita, the poverty rate, and CO2 emissions.
-Although sustainable development scholars have developed several aggregated indices of human welfare (such as the Index of Sustainable Economic Welfare/(ISEW) or the Genuine Progress Indicator/GPI, see e.g. Daly & Cobb, 1990; Bossel, 1999; Wackernagel et al., 2002), methodological concerns have prevented these and other aggregated measures from playing a significant role in sustainable development policy making.
-So far, only four countries (Finland, Italy, Slovakia and Slovenia) employ aggregated indices such as the Human Development Index (HDI) or the Ecological Footprint (Steurer & Hametner, forthcoming).
+Examples of widely used indicators covering the economic, social, and environmental dimensions of sustainable development are GDP per capita, the poverty rate, and CO2 emissions.
+Although sustainable development scholars have developed several aggregated indices of human welfare (such as the Index of Sustainable Economic Welfare or the Genuine Progress Indicator, see e.g. Bossel, 1999; Daly & Cobb, 1990; Wackernagel et al., 2002), methodological concerns have prevented these and other aggregated measures from playing a significant role in sustainable development policy-making.
+So far, only four countries (Finland, Italy, Slovakia, and Slovenia) employ aggregated indices such as the HumanDevelopment Indexorthe Ecological Footprint (Steurer &Hametner, 2013).

-As Steurer and Hametner (forthcoming) show for 24 EU Member States, the size of indicator sets differ considerably: while some countries monitor their SD strategies with a small set of 12 (France) or 28 (Germany) indicators, others employ rather comprehensive sets with more than 100 indicators (see e.g. Denmark, Italy, Latvia, Switzerland and the UK).
-As large SDI sets may be too complex to provide meaningful feedback for policy makers, Denmark and the UK complement their comprehensive indicator sets with a smaller set of so-called 'headline indicators' (OECD, 2003; Pintér et al., 2005).
-Usually, the indicator data is collected by the public sector itself (e.g. by statistical offices, environment ministries and environment agencies), and it is published in indicator reports either by the ministry that leads the sustainable development strategy process (most often the environment ministry), or by the agencies who collect the data (sometimes with the support of researchers, see e.g. Eurostat 2011).
+As Steurer and Hametner (2013) show for 24 EU Member States, the size of indicator sets differ considerably: while some countries monitor their SD strategies with a small set of 12 (France) or 28 (Germany) indicators, others employ rather comprehensive sets with more than 100 indicators (see e.g. Denmark, Italy, Latvia, Switzerland, and the UK).
+As large sustainable development indicator sets may be too complex to provide meaningful feedback for policymakers, Denmark and the UK complement their comprehensive indicator sets with a smaller set of so-called headline indicators (OECD, 2003; Pinte'r et al., 2005).
+Usually, the indicator data is collected by the public sector itself (e.g. by statistical offices, environment ministries, and environment agencies), and it is published in indicator reports either by the ministry that leads the sustainable development strategy process (most often the environment ministry) or by the agencies who collect the data (sometimes with the support of researchers, see e.g. Eurostat, 2011).

 A key strength of indicator monitoring is that it provides a comprehensive (although by no means unambiguous) picture of positive and negative trends in sustainable development.
 However, the language that indicators speak also has its limits.
 Although a key purpose of indicators is to make the pursuit of sustainable development more transparent, very few countries justify their choice of indicators.
-Furthermore, although a key purpose of most indicator sets is to monitor the implementation of sustainable development strategies, and although most countries developed their indicators based on policy objectives, the linkages among strategy objectives and indicators are rarely made explicit and are usually weak (Steurer & Hametner, forthcoming).
-Finally, compared to single economic indicators such as GDP growth or unemployment statistics, SD indicator reports rarely obtain significant public or political attention (for Switzerland, see Wachter 2010).
+Furthermore, although a key purpose of most indicator sets is to monitor the implementation ofsustainable development strategies, and althoughmostcountries developed their indicators based on policy objectives, the linkages among strategy objectives and indicators are rarely made explicit and are usually weak (Steurer & Hametner, 2013).
+Finally, compared to single economic indicators such as GDP growth or unemployment statistics, SD indicator reports rarely obtain significant public or political attention (for Switzerland, see Wachter, 2010).

-2.2 Policy evaluations
+2.2 Policy Evaluations